home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 Some VID and PID combinations are used by many unrelated devices.
 For example VID `10C4` and PID `EA60` matches any Silicon Labs CP2102 USB-Serial bridge chip.
 When matching these type of devices, it is important to match on `description` or another identifer to avoid an unexpected discovery.
 :::

 The following example has two matchers consisting of two items.
-All of the items in any of the two matchers must match for discovery to happen by this config.
+All the items in any of the two matchers must match for discovery to happen by this config.

 For example: